tungstenfabric/docs/contributing-to-tungsen-fabric/getting-started/getting-started-with-tungsten-fabric-development.rst

 3.1 Setup SSH access
 --------------------

-1. Log into your account at https://tf-gerrit.gz1.progmaticlab.com (also via GitHub)
+1. Log into your account at https://tf-gerrit.gz1.progmaticlab.com (via GitHub)

 2. Go to top-right corner -> settings